ESA-APEx/apex_documentation/propagation/hosting.md

 access to available algorithms.
 Users and other projects can also easily onboard their own algorithms, fostering collaboration and innovation within the EO community.

+For engagement with stakeholders of the algorithm, APEx collaborates closely with the [Stakeholder Engagement Facility](https://esa-sef.eu/).
+This project will provide outreach and training towards users, to maximize the uptake.

 To ensure smooth integration, algorithms onboarded to the service must adhere to [interoperability guidelines](../interoperability/algohosting.md).
 These guidelines ensure algorithms are constructed to be published in the APEx catalogue, promoting their availability as reusable, on-demand processes aligned with FAIR